guiltygyoza/blog/_posts/2021-06-17-open-dev-via-blockchain.md

 What does it take to make a player-owned game?

 Player ownership can have a multitude of meanings.

 ***

 Data-driven PCG will enable the integration of gamers into the co-creation of games in an open development process.
 Gamer ownership will play a key role for driving the incentive mechanism.

+***

+a Sandbox game governed by DAO owned by contributing players.

+new: a **character** owned and developed by DAO members